-As at 31 December 2023, the Company's maximum exposure to credit risk which will cause a financial loss to the Company due to failure to discharge an obligation by the counterparties is arising from the carrying amount of the respective recognised financial assets as stated in the statement of financial position.
+As at 31 December 2024 and 2023, the Company's maximum exposure to credit risk which will cause a financial loss to the Company due to failure to discharge an obligation by the counterparties is arising from the carrying amount of the respective recognised financial assets as stated in the statement of financial position.
 The Company has relied on the credit management policy developed and implemented by the Collateral Manager include undertaking ongoing credit review with special attention paid to problem loans.
 Collateral Manager will monitor these loans and take recovery action such as establishing relief plan with borrowers in order to maximise recoveries.
 Loan impairment assessment is performed regularly in accordance with the guidelines approved by the Credit Committee of the Collateral Manager.

-As at 31 December 2023, in terms of principal outstanding balance, 21% of borrowers are located at United Arab Emirates and 19.1 % of borrowers are operated in Conventional Power & Water industry.
+As at 31 December 2024, in terms of principal outstanding balance, 22.3% (2023: 21%) of borrowers are located at United Arab Emirates and 17.4% of borrowers are operated in Schools or Education industry (2023: 19.1% in Conventional Power & Water industry).
 There is no other significant concentration of credit risk in countries or industries in which the borrowers operate.